Westminster Presbyterian Church

 Floor plan for church design No. 1 by Charles Geddes (Board of Home Missions of the Presbyterian Church, 1889)

 The church was completed in August 1879 and dedicated on 26 October of that year.
-The congregation that commissioned it had started meeting four years earlier in the Ocean View School, whith the Rev. Dr. James Curry preaching.
+The congregation that commissioned it had started meeting four years earlier in the Ocean View School, with the Rev. Dr. James Curry preaching.
 In 1877, the congregation was officially organized as the First Presbyterian Church of West Berkeley.
 At the time, there were only six members, including the first Ruling Elder, Captain James S. Higgins, owner of the Temperance Grocery Store at San Pablo Avenue and Delaware Street.
-Higgins store began its life in 1854 as Captain William J. Bowens inn.
-(The building still exists, now at 834 Delaware Street, and is a City of Berkeley Landmark.)
+(Higgins store building still exists, now at 834 Delaware Street, and is a City of Berkeley Landmark.)

-Captain Bowen not only made a partial donation of land for the church but served as one of the congregations first five trustees.
+Captain Willian J. Bowen not only made a partial donation of land for the church but served as one of the congregations first five trustees.

 The congregation remained small throughout its 95-year existence, seldom reaching 75 members.
 It occasionally blamed its low membership on the nearby presence of saloons, West Berkeley being outside the one-mile perimeter around the university campus within which liquor sales were prohibited.
 When local option was being hotly debated in West Berkeley, Rev. George H. Wilkins, pastor from 1906 to 1909, was hung in effigy in the middle of the street.